 You would never guess by the images that appear on this blog that I have a bit of background in photography.
-Before leaving the full-time professional world to stay at home with my kids, many years of my work were in the editorial and publishing arenas as a photo editor for a travel website and at a large media company headquartered in the area.
+Before leaving the full-time professional world to stay at home with my kids, many years of my work were in the editorial and publishing arenas as a photo editor for a travel website and for the Discovery Channel.

 There was a time when I carried an SLR with me everywhere and kept my eye out for the shot.
 These days, I snap most of my pics with my iPhone and reserve my focus for children who might wander.

 Anyway, during my time at the travel website, one of the projects I worked on was a partnership with Nature’s Best Photography Magazine.
 The title couldn’t be more apropos — they publish some of the most stunning wildlife and nature photography I have ever seen.
 And it’s all about the photography; the images aren’t used to illustrate articles — there is often just background information about the shot and photographer — but they tell fascinating stories on their own.